lucydale1/SPMIS/Accessing_APIs.md

 ### Web of Science
 * Request example: <http://ipscience-help.thomsonreuters.com/LAMRService/WebServiceOperationsGroup/requestAPIWoS.html>
 * I (Ollie) will buy a drink for whoever manages to first successfully query this API 🍺
+* Possibly way of using: https://github.com/enricobacis/wos Uploaded to PyPl so we could use this library!!!

 ```python
 import requests